hipe/tmx/lib/skylab/brazen/doc/issues/013-the-model.md

 not, because if all of its actions are promoted, it has no native- appearing actions of its own to manage.

-it is for this reason that the way we action scans over a particular model node may seem a bit odd:
+it is for this reason that the way we do action scans over a particular model node may seem a bit odd: